 Look for the keywords that very few people are talking about, and create content around that.
 It sounds counterproductive, but smaller keywords are going to be your best friend until you can build up authority to fight the heavyweights.

 For now, make sure you’re following this 9 tips for local SEO, and you’ll start generating more leads than you know what to do with.

 Contact JCSURGE to do the job

 If you’re interested in outsourcing your work, you can give us a call or email.
-We’ve been helping businesses just like yourself drive more traffic, and increase the number of lead they get per month as a result.
+We’ve been helping businesses just like yourself drive more traffic and increase the number of leads they get per month as a result.